h2r/Lang2LTL/README.md

 Convert propositions in target LTLs from letters to words joined by underscores.

 ## Compose Datasets
-To construct training and test set of a composed dataset, run
+ (WIP) To construct training and test set of a composed dataset, run
 ```
 python dataset_composed_new.py